-Dr. Melanie continued to see Timbit, sometimes at his new home, sometimes at her parents’ cottage … and often at her clinic.
-[She had moved to the Rosslyn Veterinary Clinic at 135th Avenue and 97th Street.]
+Dr. Melanie continued to see Timbit … sometimes at his new home, sometimes at her parents’ cottage — and at her clinic.

-Timbit was never happy to leave home to have his nails cut or fur clipped, or to drive to a vet’s clinic.
-That’s understandable because the dog never really knew where he was headed … and he didn’t know if he was ever coming back.
+Timbit was never happy to leave home to have his nails cut or fur clipped, or to drive to a clinic.
+That’s understandable because the dog never really knew where he was headed … and he wasn’t sure if he was coming back.

 But the moment Timbit spotted Dr. Melanie, all that changed.
 He was in Heaven, re-united with the Angel who’d saved him.
-His tail never stopped wagging.
-He was saying “thank you … thank you … thank you …”
+His tail never stopped wagging, code for “thank you … thank you … thank you …”

 A SAD, QUICK END

 The pet who’d been nicknamed ‘Mr. Timbit’ and ‘Timmy’ passed away from congestive heart failure.
-It was a terrible shock to all.
+It was a terrible shock.

-Timbit also died alone in the living room — in his favourite chair — his ‘perch’ — his window on the world.
+Timbit also died alone in his favourite chair — his ‘perch’ in the living room that was his window on the world.

-A couple of months earlier, he’d been around to Dr. Melanie’s clinic for another check-up and to have some teeth removed.
+A couple of months earlier, the little guy had been around to Dr. Melanie’s clinic to have some teeth removed and another check-up.
 All was normal.
 No sign of heart problems.

 Timbit — his body still warm but his eyes fixed, staring into space — was rushed to an emergency vet clinic.

-A long ten minutes later, Dr. Melanie walked solemnly into a private meeting room, head down, holding a lifeless Timbit wrapped in a blanket.
+A long ten minutes later, Dr. Melanie walked solemnly into a private meeting room, head down, tears streaming down her face, holding a lifeless Timbit wrapped in a blanket.
 She didn’t say a word.
 She didn’t have to.
-Tears streamed down her face.

 Timbit was 10.

-Here’s the notice that was posted on a mailbox in Timbit’s neighbourhood.
+Here’s the notice that went up on a mailbox in Timbit’s neighbourhood.

-After the notice went up, neighbours appeared at the door with condolence cards and flowers.
-The dog was well-known — and loved.
+Neighbours soon appeared at the door with condolence cards and flowers.
+The little guy was not only well-known but well-loved.